aliamrod/Coding-Challenges/README.md

-# HackerRank-Challenges
+# Coding-Challenges

-The following repository contains efficient HackerRank solutions for [HackerRank](https://www.hackerrank.com) challenges.
+The following repository contains proposed solutions to an array of coding challenges for multiple languages.